Best California Environmental Nonprofits: Your Guide to Impact

 Key Takeaways

-• ✓ California boasts over 1,500 environmental nonprofits.
+• ✓ California hosts over 1,500 environmental nonprofits.

-• ✓ These organizations address issues from climate change to biodiversity loss.
+• ✓ These organizations address issues from ocean health to forest fires and urban sustainability.

 How It Works